 Option 1.
-Update hard driver by contacting the manufacturer for help.
+Update the hard driver by contacting the manufacturer for help.

 Option 2.
-Download and update hard drive driver from manufacturer's website.
+Download and update the hard drive driver from the manufacturer's website.

 Option 3.
 Manually update hard drive drivers in the Windows system:

 Step 2.
-Select Device Manager, expand categories to find the name of your hard drive and right-click it.
+Expand "Disk drives" to find the name of your hard drive, and right-click it.

 Step 3.
-Select "Update Driver" and Select "Search automatically for updated driver softwar"e.
+Select "Update Driver Software..." and choose "Search automatically for updated driver software".